kkspeed/WebBlog/posts/2016-01-10-blackjack.md

 obvious to notice.

-However, not all casinos implement the assumed blackjack rule in basic strategy.
+However, not all casinos implement the assumed blackjack rule in basic strategy :joy:.
 In fact, most of them don't, which give them a bit more advantage.
 The rules for the casinos in Vegas can be found [here](http://wizardofvegas.com/guides/blackjack-survey/).